-Knowledge sharing costs: In support of activities organised by the partners, such as joint workshops, seminars, conferences, symposia, lecture presentations, capacity building sessions, meetings, local/regional dissemination of results aimed at involving stakeholders, and/or end-users from outside the consortium.
+Knowledge sharing costs (science engagement) - in support of project-related activities, such as joint workshops, seminars, conferences, symposia, lecturer presentations, meetings, local and regional dissemination of results to relevant stakeholders.

-AJ-CORE workshops: Budget to participate at workshops organised by AJ-CORE funders as part of the reporting requirements (i.e. kick-off and final workshops).
+AJ-CORE workshops: It's mandatory for researchers to make budgetary provisions (travel and accommodation) to participate at workshops organised by AJ-CORE funders as part of the reporting requirements (i.e. kick-off and final workshops)